 3. A paper list is easy to refer to and doesn’t need batteries

 Using paper lists to record tasks and ideas is easy to refer to.
 Even with multiple computer screens it is difficult to keep more than 2 or 3 pages of anything open at the same time.
-You can also take a quick snap of your paper list with your smartphone if you need a quick backup.
+You can also take a quick snap of your paper list with your smartphone if you need a quick backup or want to share it.

 4. Handwriting can force you to summarise effectively